Measurement Questions for Class 4 with Answers

 Option c – Weight

-Those quantities which can be derived from the fundamental quantities are called
+Quantities derived from fundamental quantities are called

-(a) Fundamental Unit
+(a) Fundamental units

-(b) Derived Quantities
+(b) Derived quantities

 (c) Precision